-Each SRM calibration shall maintain detailed technical records that include, but are not limited to, the radioactivity SRM production plan, detailed descriptions of the certification methods and procedures, measurement uncertainty, and sampling plans when applicable.
-Records for each SRM shall contain sufficient information to enable the production to be repeated under conditions as close as possible to the original.
-The NIST Certificate for a radioactivity SRM contains information about the composition, the properties, and the proper use of the SRM and additional required information, as stated in the NIST-QM-I. These documents are archived together and stored in Building 245, Room E103.
+SRM shall contain sufficient information to enable the production to be repeated under conditions as close as possible to the original.
+The NIST Certificate for a radioactivity SRM contains information about the composition, properties, and proper use of the SRM and any additional required information, as stated in the NIST-QM-I. These documents are archived together and stored in Building 245, Room C001.
 The production information is retained for the SRM while available for sale to the public, plus at least an additional 10 years.